 - Avoid sequential API requests wherever you can

 - Use Reference Expansion instead of parallel or sequential requests (nowadays, network roundtrip time is more crucial than the amount of bytes transferred)

 - Do parallel requests.
 All commercetools platform SDKs support these and most good generic HTTP clients, too.
 You will need to plan ahead concerning by which identifiers to query, because you need them in the client request or session data to do parallel requests.

 - Avoid Reference Expansion if you do not really need it (takes time platform-internally).
-So better not include “expand” Parameters in your request defaults, but add them on a case-per-case Basis.
+Better not include "expand" Parameters in your request defaults, but add them on a case-per-case Basis.

-In any case, if you have use cases where commercetools platform’s querying and reference expansion facilities force you into sequential requests, please post a suggestion on our ↗ Support Portal so that we can polish the API to avoid such cases.
+In any case, if you have use cases where commercetools platform's querying and reference expansion facilities force you into sequential requests, please post a suggestion on the Support Portal so that we can polish the API to avoid such cases.